-Herbal Medicine: Electuary Pastilles
+Herbal Support: Electuary Pastilles

 Disclaimer: No person is less than who takes prescription medications whether that be for pain, depression, anxiety or an illness.
 This is in no way an influence for you to stop taking your medications.
 You must always consult with your doctor and make your own decisions as a human being.
 I can not prevent, cure, diagnose, treat or prescribe any medication myself.
 All information below is based and referenced with factual information followed by my own opinions through intensive studies.